DavidLacroix/csv2pg/README.md

 PGHOST=mypg.host.com PGPORT=5432 PGDATABASE=mydb PGUSER=myuser csv2pg public.my_table data.csv --verbose
 ```

-### Basic database utilities
+### Precaution
-csv2pg will automatically create the table using the header of the csv file.
-Caution, the option `--overwrite` will drop the table before inserting the new records in.
+* the `--overwrite` option will drop the table before inserting the new records in.
+* the `--rownum` option copies the input file in your `TMPDIR` thus increasing the loading time